pietro909/congenial-giggle/packages/boltz-swap/README.md

   if (error instanceof InvoiceExpiredError) {
     console.error('The invoice has expired.
 Please request a new one.');
   } else if (error instanceof InvoiceFailedToPayError) {
-    console.error('The provider failed to pay the invoice.
-Please request a new one.');
+    console.error('The provider failed to pay the invoice.');
   } else if (error instanceof InsufficientFundsError) {
     console.error('Not enough funds available:', error.message);
   } else if (error instanceof NetworkError) {